frederic-perez/AmE-dictionary/data/idioms.md

 __beauty sleep__ Sleep that helps one to look refreshed and attractive.
 Usually said humorously.
 __become second nature (to one)__
 __beef up__ :three: To increase something, often in strength. _With all these protestors here, we definitely need to beef up security._ _My boyfriend has been going to the gym every day for months in hopes of beefing up his frame._
+__beekeeping age__ A slang phrase that refers to a middle age range and is usually used specifically to describe an attractive older man, as in _Mark’s dad is in his beekeeping age._
 __been there, done that__ :three::hammer:
 __beer money__ A small amount of money that somebody earns or is allowed to spend, for example on beer. _Singing in bars keeps him in beer money._
-__beer muscles__ An inflated notion of one’s strength, ego, or bravado due to excess consumption of alcohol (not necessarily beer).
+__beer muscles__ :two: An inflated notion of one’s strength, ego, or bravado due to excess consumption of alcohol (not necessarily beer). _When he drinks, Jeff always gets beer muscles and wants to fight every guy in the bar._
 __before I knew it__
 __before long__ Soon. _I’ll probably be retiring before long._
 __before you know it__ :two::hammer: